 Communications between pilots of aircraft and air traffic control are based on a document from ICAO published in Annex 10 Volume 2 (Communications Procedures) to the Convention on International Civil Aviation and ICAO PANS-ATM (Procedures for Air Navigation Services - Air Traffic Management) Doc.
 4444.

 The manual we present here is from the United Kingdom Civil Aviation Authority and it is free for everyone.
-It is based on the ICAO documentation and expands where misunderstanding could arise in ICAO praseology.
+It is based on the ICAO documentation and expands where misunderstanding could arise in ICAO phraseology.
 I feel its therefore even better.

 Eurocontrol has published a 'Guide to phraseology for general aviation pilots in Europe' it is a full color presentation in pdf format (9 MB).
 Very useful as a reference manual after studying the CAP 413.
 For commercial pilots we also have a quick reference guide, it is a supplement to CAP 413 for commercial air transport pilots.

 Below the UK CAA CAP413 document, edition 23 of Jan, 21st 2021 and 365 pages in size (3.5 MB).
-Notwithstanding the fact that this document was written for the UK, its good reading for all pilots of all countries.
+Notwithstanding the fact that this document was written for the UK, its good study material for all pilots of all countries.

 Excerpt from the document:

 The aim of the United Kingdom Radiotelephony Manual (CAP 413) is to provide pilots, Air Traffic Services personnel and other ground personnel, both civil and military, with a compendium of clear, concise, standardized phraseology and associated guidance, for radiotelephony (RTF) communication in United Kingdom airspace.

 To continue reading see the pdf below: